 (ii) 0.3 ppm -- 24-hour average.

-(4) "Air Pollution Emergency" condition indicates that air pollutants have reached an alarming level requiring the most stringent actions to prevent these levels from reaching the level of significant harm to the health of persons.
-At the Air Pollution Emergency level extreme measures may be necessary involving the closure of all manufacturing, business operations and vehicle traffic not directly related to emergency services.
-Pursuant to ORS 468.115, when the conditions in both subsections (a) and (b) of this section are met, an air pollution emergency will be declared by the Department and all appropriate actions described in Tables 3 and 4 shall be implemented:
+(4) "Air pollution emergency" condition indicates that regulated pollutants have reached an alarming level requiring the most stringent actions to prevent these levels from reaching the level of significant harm to the health of persons.
+At the air pollution emergency level extreme measures may be necessary involving the closure of all manufacturing, business operations and vehicle traffic not directly related to emergency services.
+Pursuant to ORS 468.115, when the conditions in both subsections (a) and (b) are met, an air pollution emergency will be declared by DEQ and all appropriate actions described in OAR 340-206-8030 and 340-206-8040 must be implemented:

 (a) Meteorological dispersion conditions are not expected to improve during the next 24 or more hours;

-(b) Monitored pollutant levels at any monitoring site exceed any of the following:
+(b) Monitored regulated pollutant levels at any monitoring site exceed any of the following:

 (A) Sulfur dioxide 0.8 ppm -- 24-hour average;

-(B) Particulate matter
+(B) Particulate matter:

 (i) PM10 -- 500 ug/m3 -- 2-hour average;